aufaanggara/aufaanggara/README.md

 ## About

-Mahasiswa Teknologi Informasi Universitas Gadjah Mada dengan fokus di bidang **defensive security dan SOC operations**.
-Aktif membangun skill melalui home lab, platform CTF, dan sertifikasi.
+Information Technology student at Universitas Gadjah Mada with a focus on **defensive security and SOC operations**.
+Actively building skills through home lab practice, CTF platforms, and certifications.

-Saat ini mendalami log analysis, threat detection, dan SIEM — dengan latar belakang offensive security yang membantu memahami perspektif attacker.
+Currently deepening knowledge in log analysis, threat detection, and SIEM — with an offensive security background that helps understand the attacker's perspective.

 ---